vios-s/tsaftarislab.github.io/_tutorials/dream2021.md

 industry perspective to the tutorial and also talk about disentanglement in other data forms (e.g. text).

 [Dr. Spyridon Thermos (Spiros)](/team/thermos) is a postdoc at UoE.
-Spiros’ expertise lies in disentangled representation learning, disentanglement evaluation and conditional image synthesis.
+Spiros expertise lies in disentangled representation learning, disentanglement evaluation and conditional image synthesis.
 He will present metrics on disentanglement and how to measure the entanglement between tensors and latent representations.

 [Mr. Xiao Liu ](/team/liu)is a 2nd year PhD student at UoE.
 His research interests include cardiac image segmentation, disentangled representation learning and domain generalization.
 He will present the role of decoders in learning representations and how disentanglement can help with domain adaptation and generalisation.